mert-devops/Gcloud-GKE-APP-Project/README.md

 	However assignment of public ip address to the service usually takes couple of minutes <br/>

-	Hence, on your shel please issue command <br/>
+	Hence, on your shell please issue command <br/>

 	`kubectl get services`  <br/>

-	Your might see an output similar to this:  <br/>
+	Your might see an output like this:  <br/>

 	NAME                     TYPE           CLUSTER-IP    EXTERNAL-IP   PORT(S)        AGE <br/>
 	kubernetes               ClusterIP      10.43.240.1   <none>        443/TCP        1d <br/>